 Bow and arrow physics simulation for Windows and Linux

-For more information see the screenshots and feature list below or have a look at the user manual.
+For more information see the feature list below or have a look at the user manual.
 Visit the download section to get the latest version and subscribe to the mailing lists if you want to keep up with the project.

 Graphical Bow Editor

 - Edit profile, layers, material properties and other parameters

 Static and Dynamic Analysis

 - Simulate the statics and dynamics of the bow

 - Uses a finite element method internally

 - Static results:

 - Limb shapes

 - Dynamic results: